-- A subject-specific AP Course Audit Form
+- A subject-specific AP Course Audit form

-Designing Your AP Environmental Science Course
+Getting to know the AP Environmental Science Course

 The key document for each AP course is the course and exam description.
-Start by reviewing it to understand the objectives and expectations of the AP course and exam.
+Start by reviewing it to understand the objectives and expectations of the course and exam.

 AP Environmental Science curricular requirements: